s00155398/Tower-Defence/README.md

 ![](imgs/Level3.png)

 While creating the levels for this project, I followed the standard Tower defence layout of lanes and paths.
 Level one begins simply with a single lane for which the player must defend however as the player progresses from level to level they become increasingly difficult with the addition of more lanes to defend and more enemies to defeat.
 To advance to the next level the player must defeat all enemies that spawn.
 I created these levels using the landscape tool to shape the layout of the paths.

+##### Landscape

+To create the landscape I used the landscape tool within Unreal, Textures featured are sourced from the Unreal Engine Starter content.

+##### Water
+The water featured in the project was created using this [tutorial](https://www.youtube.com/watch?v=IpEfhLTfqBw)